valenyala/Raffle-Lottery/README.md

 # Raffle Lottery
-This repository is part of the learning process from the [Foundry course](https://github.com/Cyfrin/foundry-full-course-f23) course of [@PatrickAlphaC](https://github.com/PatrickAlphaC).
+This repository is part of the learning process from the [Foundry course](https://github.com/Cyfrin/foundry-full-course-f23) course from [@PatrickAlphaC](https://github.com/PatrickAlphaC).
 It is coded following the lesson for practice purposes.

 ## Features